maikgramatte/nuvo/src/Components/README.md

 This Folder is for shared Components.
 - Components which can can reused.
-- Please add Components which are Container/Page-Based directly into a Container-Subfolder.
+- Please add components which are container and/or page-cased directly into their subfolders.